DennisFaucher/Terraform-vSphere/README.md

 ### Testing the Configuration Before Applying

-The "terraform plan" command will run through your build.tf look for errors and tell you what woould happen when you run "terrform apply" without actually applying the configuration.
+The "terraform plan" command will run through your build.tf, look for errors and tell you what would happen when you run "terrform apply" without actually applying the configuration.
 Run "terraform plan" and fix any syntax errors you may have.

 ### Applying the Configuration